 - reduce the cost of radio system infrastructure

-- use robust, resilient radio technology in day-to-day operations
+- use robust, resilient public safety grade radio technology in day-to-day operations

 First responder agencies are eligible to use the system on a no-cost basis.
-Secondary responders are able to use the system with a fee, which is scalable according to usage.
+Approved secondary responders are able to use the system with a yearly fee.

 For further information on AFRRCS and how your agency can join, contact the AFRRCS Business Relationship Coordinators.